 Due Diligence report

-- Drafting of the Due Diligence report
+- Basic Elements of a Due Diligence Report

 - Assets and liabilities

 - Trading indicators

 A complex verification procedure which is usually used in world practice, in order to find out the possible risks a business may face in future before entering into an agreement with a client, partner or contractor.
 The more detailed data about the transaction is provided, the more reliable decision can be made.
 The research includes the following:

 - Analysis of the reliability of the data provided on individuals (names, place of registration, ownership of various assets, etc.).